The aim of this article is to introduce you to Java multithreading, its principles, advantages and disadvantages.

 Runnable – either executing or ready to execute, but still waiting for resource allocation.

-Blocked – waiting to get a lock to enter a synchronized method or block.
+Blocked – waiting for a lock to enter a synchronized method or block.

 Waiting – waiting for another thread to perform some action, with no time limit.